 The impressive reduction in HBV endemicity in countries where universal vaccination against HBV has been applied is in stark contrast to the persistence of high HBV endemicity persisting in developing countries where HBV vaccination programs have been poorly applied.
-An example of this contrast was recently by us observed in a cohort of migrants who have come from countries of sub-Saharan western Africa to Europe.
-In this cohort, migrants born in western African countries where HBV vaccination has been not sufficiently applied showed an HBsAg positivity ranging from 22.5% to 9.7%, whereas those born in Nigeria showed the beneficial effects of a universal HBV vaccination of newborns well applied from two decades, with a global rate of HBsAg positivity of 4.1% and age-related rates of 3.5% in subjects under 25 years, 4.1% in those aged 26-40 years and 17.9% in those aged over 41, a cohort effect underscoring a tendency of HBV endemicity towards reduction.
+An example of this contrast was recently observed by us in a cohort of migrants who came from countries of sub-Saharan western Africa to Europe.
+In this cohort, migrants born in western African countries where HBV vaccination has been not sufficiently applied showed an HBsAg positivity ranging from 9.7% to 22.5%, whereas those born in Nigeria showed the beneficial effects of a universal HBV vaccination of new-borns well applied from 2 decades.
+Those from Nigeria had a global rate of HBsAg positivity of 4.1% and age-related rates of 3.5% in subjects less than 25 years, 4.1% in those aged 26-40 years and 17.9% in those aged over 41, a cohort effect underscoring a tendency of HBV endemicity towards reduction.

-Concluding on this point, there is still a long way to go to get a proper extended application of all the possible prophylaxis measures aimed at reaching the eradication of HBV infection.
-Firstly, HBV universal vaccination programs of newborn babies should be extensively applied and never stopped in all world countries.
-Secondly, extensive information campaigns will have to be undertaken so that people at risk of HBV infection may receive instructions on how this infection spreads and how to prevent it, and then be encouraged to undergo screening and, if exposed to infection, to HBV vaccination[103].
+Concluding on this point, there remains much to be done to get a proper extended application of all the possible prophylaxis measures aimed at reaching the eradication of HBV infection.
+Firstly, HBV universal vaccination programs of new-born babies should be extensively applied and never discontinued in all world countries.
+Secondly, extensive information campaigns will have to be undertaken so that people at risk of HBV infection may receive instructions on how this infection spreads and how to prevent it and then be encouraged to undergo screening and, if exposed to infection, to HBV vaccination[103].
 Thirdly, a permanent program of screening and vaccination of migrants from areas of intermediate or high endemicity must be applied in all host nations.
-These remedies, however, will not be enough until there are, as now, some hundreds of millions of infected subjects able to transmit the infection word while.
+These remedies, however, will not be enough as there are, as of now, some hundreds of millions of infected subjects able to transmit the infection worldwide.

-Mainly due to individual factors (immunogenetic conditions, advanced age, obesity, smoking or chronic diseases such as celiac disease, diabetes, HIV infection, advanced kidney disease, autoimmune diseases) 5%-10% of the adult population does not respond or responds insufficiently to anti-HBV vaccine (anti-HBs titres < 10 mIU / mL).
-For non-responders, the pathway to improve the immunogenicity of the vaccine adjuvant has been followed and an oligonucleotide of the cytosine phospho-guanosine, a Toll-like 9 agonist receptor potent stimulator of the vertebrate innate immune system, has been used as an adjuvant for a recombinant 2-dose hepatitis B vaccine (administered at week 0 and 4).
+Mainly due to individual factors (e.g., immunogenetic conditions, advanced age, obesity, smoking or chronic diseases such as celiac disease, diabetes, HIV infection, advanced kidney disease, autoimmune diseases), 5%-10% of the adult population does not respond or responds insufficiently to anti-HBV vaccine (anti-HBs titres < 10 mIU / mL).
+For non-responders, the pathway to improve the immunogenicity of the vaccine adjuvant has been followed and an oligonucleotide of the cytosine phospho-guanosine, a Toll-like 9 agonist receptor potent stimulator of the vertebrate innate immune system, has been used as an adjuvant for a recombinant two-dose hepatitis B vaccine (administered at wk 0 and 4).
 Recently approved for use in adults, initial data have shown a higher percentage of protected subjects compared to alum-adjuvanted vaccines[71,73,74,79,81].

-USE OF THE ANALOGOUS NUCLEO(T)SIDES IN ABOLISHING THE INFECTIVITY OF HBV CHRONIC CARRIERS
+USE OF THE ANALOGOUS NUCLEOS(T)IDES IN ABOLISHING THE INFECTIVITY OF HBV CHRONIC CARRIERS

-The pharmacological suppression of HBV replication in HBV chronic carriers is another opportunity of the health authorities to undertake an effective path towards the eradication of HBV infection.
-Although a sustained eradication of intrahepatic cccDNA, as well as integrated cccDNA is currently not feasible, a long term suppression of viral replication with HBV DNA serum clearance may be easily obtained with a long-term administration, may be long-life, of high genetic barriers nucleo(t)side analogues tenofovir disoproxil fumarate (TDF), entecavir (ETV) or tenofovir alafenamide (TAF).This drugs have improved the outcomes of HBV-related chronic hepatitis by lowering the rate of transition to liver cirrhosis and reducing the risk of HCC development, but the clearance of serum HBsAg is only achieved in a small portion of treated patients[104].
+The pharmacological suppression of HBV replication in HBV chronic carriers is another opportunity for health authorities to undertake an effective path towards the eradication of HBV infection.
+Although a sustained eradication of intrahepatic covalent closed circular DNA (cccDNA) as well as integrated cccDNA is currently not feasible, long term suppression of viral replication with HBV DNA serum clearance may be easily obtained with long-term administration, may be life-long, of high genetic barrier to resistance nucleos(t)ide analogues tenofovir disoproxil fumarate (TDF), entecavir (ETV) or tenofovir alafenamide (TAF).
+These drugs have improved the outcomes of HBV-related chronic hepatitis by lowering the rate of transition to liver cirrhosis and reducing the risk of HCC development, but the clearance of serum HBsAg is only achieved in a small portion of treated patients[104].